Glossary

 Homegrown applications

-Apps that businesses build in-house through their own development and product teams, rather than purchase from an external or third-party vendor.
+Digital products that businesses build in-house through their own development and product teams rather than purchase from an external or third-party vendor.

 In-app messaging